 Mandalas often represent unity, harmony, and a sense of connection.
-The individual beds in the garden – Swaths of tall grasses that evoke a strong sense of movement and groupings of colorful flowers – will evolve over time and merge into a meadow.
+The individual beds in the garden – Swaths of tall grasses that evoke a strong sense of movement and groupings of colorful flowers – will evolve over time, merging into a meadow.
 While akin to the wilder style of garden design today, this design supports the 19th-century gardening principles of Helen Gould, an avid naturalist whose library included books on ornithology, native trees, and beneficial insects.
 Helen’s additions to the Lyndhurst landscape included flowering shrubs and extensive perennial beds.
 Today, the Overlook & Garden, at the site of her former treehouse, is an example of the evolution of the American landscape and our need to evolve with it, via biodiverse plantings and sustainable landscaping practices, as the environment changes.
 Standing atop the platform, visitors are surrounded by plants that are beneficial to bees, insects, and birds, and remind us of the joys of connecting with nature.

 Back to Top